Intro: Configurations

 C.view()

-But to specify transformations using translation and quaternion is not always intuitive as a human.
+But specifying transformations using translation and quaternion is not always intuitive as a human.
 Therefore, we also allow for a turtle string notation, namely a string that chains little interpretable ‘translate’ and ‘rotate’ commands to define a transformation, as in the old turtle language.
 Here is an example:

 [ ]: